sameernyaupane/simple-auto-hd/docs/updated.md

-## Simple Auto HD has been updated to v2.0.4!
+## Simple Auto HD has been updated to v2.0.5!

+This chrome web store update includes both 2.0.4 and 2.0.5 updates at same time, rolled into one for convenience.

+Latest version: v2.0.5
+### Updates:
+1. Fixed mutation observer issue in previous version to also use timeout for at least 100ms to make sure element is ready for manipulation.
+2. Added extension enable/disable feature from the popup menu.
+3. Added two way binding for theater mode.
+Toggling theater mode from YouTube page will also save the changes to the extension.

-Latest version: v2.0.4
+Older version: v2.0.4

 ### Updates:
 1. Added support for all international languages supported by YouTube.